 "I tend to keep those in kitchen, if you haven't noticed."

 "Yes, I have."
 Harry chuckled.

 Sherlock located the clothes he thought would be the best fit, and thrust them at Harry, telling him to go change.
 It was the detective's fault, but they were running late now.
 Not that tardiness bothered Sherlock in the slightest.
 Lestrade could wait.
 If Sherlock was lucky, they might have come up with some brilliantly wrong conclusions about the crime.
 Oh, how Sherlock loved those.
 Well, loved correcting them, really.

 The wizard hardly argued with having to change his wardrobe.
 He was probably growing used to the detective's demanding nature, by this point.

 Sherlock had the wizard apparate both of them onto the roof of a residential block.
 Roofs were nearly always empty, he reasoned.
-They were in Harlesden, about a half a mile from where he knew Lestrade was.
-Just the simple ability to instantly transport themselves anywhere was why he thought a wizard might be such a good assistant.
+They were in Harlesden, about a half a mile from their destination.
+Just the simple ability to instantly transport themselves anywhere made the wizard an incredibly valuable assistant.
 It wasn't altogether pleasant, but so incredibly efficient.
-In current traffic, it might have taken them nearly an hour to reach their destination.
+In current traffic, it would have taken them ages to get here.